 The Richard Jonsen Award is given each year to an individual who has made a significant contribution to the e-learning community and WCET during his or her career.
-Below is a list of all recipients of the award.
+Selection criteria for the annual award include a long-standing willingness to nurture and assist others in the e-learning community, a significant contribution to the field, and innovative service to e-learning students.

 2015 - Dr. Linda Thor, chancellor emeritus of the Foothill-De Anza Community College District